itsmasso/Recipedia/README.md

 # Recipedia

 Recipedia is a modern recipe web application that lets you search, save, and generate recipes.
-Powered by **ASP.NET** and AI, it provides a seamless and fun cooking experience.

 ## Live Site